 Mary's account:

-I went in for out-patient abdominal surgery.
-I had had several surgeries in the past and am not squeamish about surgery.
 Prior to being wheeled down to surgery, I was told that they were giving me "something to relax me."
 I recall getting in the chair and going part way to the OR, but that is where my memory stopped.
 I have no recall of meeting the surgical team, getting onto the table, etc.

 When I awoke, I was very agitated and upset.
 I remember wondering what had happened to me, with the sense that something very bad had happened but I couldn't remember what.
 I had finger-mark bruises on my upper arms and several other, larger bruises elsewhere.
 My neck hurt so bad that I was unable to turn my head for 24 hours.